Xiangxu-0103/SuperFlow/README.md

 }

 @article{xu2025superflow++,
-  title={Enhanced Spatiotemporal Consistency for Image-to-LiDAR Data Pretraining}, author={Xu, Xiang and Kong, Lingdong and Shuai, Hui and Zhang, Wenwei and Pan, Liang and Chen, Kai and Liu, Ziwei and Liu, Qingshan}, journal={IEEE Transactions on Pattern Analysis and Machine Intelligence}, year={2025}
+    title = {Enhanced Spatiotemporal Consistency for Image-to-LiDAR Data Pretraining}, author = {Xu, Xiang and Kong, Lingdong and Shuai, Hui and Zhang, Wenwei and Pan, Liang and Chen, Kai and Liu, Ziwei and Liu, Qingshan}, journal = {IEEE Transactions on Pattern Analysis and Machine Intelligence}, year = {2025}
 }
 ```